mariotaglia/crystalCF/README.md

 Coment line
 For each N, radius x, radius y, radius z (N lines) Coment line
-For each N, 3x3 rotation matrix (Nx3 lines)
+For each N, 3x3 rotation matrix (3xN lines)
 Coment line
 For each N, surface coverage (N lines)
 Coment line
-For each N, charge (N lines)
-Coment line
 For each N, surface-polymer attraction (N lines)

-systemtype 2:
+systemtype 2: Channel 3D with continuous brush
 Comment line
 Radius of the channel (in nm)
 Comment line
 Surface coverage of the channel (in nm^-2)
 Comment line
-Surface charge of the channel inner wall (in charges/nm^-2_ Comment line
 Surface-polymer attraction strength

-systemtype 41:
-Comment line
+systemtype 4: Channel 3D with specific grafting points (includes reservoirs) Comment line
 Radius of the channel (in nm)
 Comment line